-The obsession of a large number of our brothers (and sisters) in faith over absolute control over strangers’ vaginas recently reached a new climax in Egypt.
+The obsession of a large number of our brothers (and sisters) in faith over absolute control over strangers’ vaginas reached a new climax in Egypt.
 The demand by the Egyptian parliamentary deputy Elhami Agina that all female university candidates should be subjected to tests that prove their virginity has sparked a debate that extended beyond national borders.
 This requirement is bordering on insanity and symbolically signifies a disease that affects tens of Muslim communities around the world.

 Act of Violence